braunsonm/large-primes/README.md

 Miller-Rabin since the number already passed Ballie-PSW.
 - We can use a Sieve similar to the "nextprime" function does in GMP.
 Then, each executor core could be given a range of the sieve to run through looking for primes.
 This would give us better than "random" selection of numbers.
+Take a look at the branch `feature/nextprimesieve` for some starter work on that.
 - Caching of the a^k values of Miller-Rabin if we use the same a values for each core running Miller-Rabin would greatly speed up that computation (dynamic programming approach may also be investigated with Ballie-PSW)